 Breeding and Nesting

-Northern Mockingbird: Two to six blue green eggs with brown splotches are laid in a bulky cup nest made of sticks and weed stems, and built in a bush or low tree.
-Incubation ranges from 12 to 13 days and is carried out by the female.
+Northern Mockingbird: These birds are generally monogamous, staying together for the length of the breeding season or occasionally for life.
+Two to six blue green eggs with brown splotches are laid in a bulky cup nest made of sticks and weed stems, built in a bush or low tree.
+Incubation ranges from 12 to 13 days, and is carried out by the female.

 Foraging and Feeding